 If you can’t get enough of blending with faces, lynda.com members should be sure to check out this week’s exclusive members-only video, Rendering a face as a cave painting, in Deke’s Techniques in the Online Training Library®.
 But if jumping into a Photoshop technique that involves the words ‘hard’ and ‘exclusion’ makes you think you’d better get your blend mode–bearings first, take a look at Chapter 28, Deke’s Blend Modes Revealed from Photoshop CS5 One-on-One: Mastery course.
 And we’ll see you all again next week with another free technique from Deke.

-Tags: Photoshop, Deke McClelland, Deke's Techniques, Blending, Textures
+Tags: Blending, Deke McClelland, Deke's Techniques, Photoshop, Textures

 Thanks for signing up.

 Sign up and receive emails about lynda.com and our online training library: